Danger Room Tactics: Dr. Strange and Wong (Updated June 2025)

 Bolts also brings a push if damage is dealt.
 This push is omni directional and has no size restriction.
 Now, his attack is only five dice, so if your opponent rolls hot, even with the rerolls, Strange may not get his damage through.

 Doctor Strange’s superpowers definitely reflect a support model.
 Oshtur’s Refuge allows Strange to spend three power to heal three wounds on himself or a nearby ally.
+With the upgrade to range three, this gives Strange a fairly good area of impact.
+Offsetting damage dealt and forcing an opponent to spend an extra action to daze one of your models can be phenomenal.

 Shield of the Seraphim lets Doctor Strange gain an extra power if he rolls any shield results, which can actually help Strange build up enough power to do cool things after the first or second round.
-He’s got flight and can carry around either the time stone or soul stone.
-All of this put together is a very strong support model.
-The issue with a support model is: is he worth five threat in your team?

 The other issue comes with comparing him to other five threat models.
 In affiliation (assuming Defenders), that includes Amazing Spider-Man, Namor, Ghost Rider, Scarlet Witch, and the Sorcerer Supreme.
-With both of these in mind, the answer is often: no. Don’t run him.
-I’m here to say you should.
-Here are a few reasons and use cases.

 Leadership

-Dr. Strange’s leadership is Mystic Empowerment.
+Dr. Strange’s new leadership is Judgement of the Vishanti.

 Why Use This Leadership?